 I have always taken pictures.
-At home, in the city, in the woods, and in a previous life as a journalist when I took photos for my articles.
-However, it only gained momentum after a series of setbacks in my personal life.
-Parents died, a relationship ended, a job was lost, my money evaporated, all within seven months.
-I could have jumped in front of a train, but went out on the street instead and frantically started shooting in a desire for some peace and quiet.
+At home, in the city, in the woods, and as a journalist when I took photos for my articles.
+However, it gained momentum after a series of setbacks in my personal life.
+Parents died, a relationship ended, a job was lost, money evaporated, all within seven months.
+I could have jumped in front of a train or lost myself in alcohol and depression, but went out on the street instead and started shooting in a desire for some peace and quiet.
 I have not yet returned from that trip.

 My walks through Antwerp and Brussels are all about observation, without a preconceived plan or goal.
 I am naturally attracted by dirty glass and reflections, facades and objects marked by the ravages of time, by shapes, layers and textures that we normally ignore, and how they work together.
 I cherish the freedom of chaos, and I love to surrender to chance.

 I take my photos with a simple, handy, mirrorless digital camera.
 Because modern cameras are designed to reproduce colors as realistically as possible, and since a correct representation of reality does not interest me much, I pay attention to adjusting the colors afterwards.
 Often I strive for a warmer, more “analog” tone.
 Other than that, I keep post-processing limited.
 The street photographer in me resists erasing or adding image elements.

 Apart from abstract street photography I also shoot in nature, while experimenting with a broad range of techniques to create a dark and slightly otherwordly atmosphere.